 39. Which of the following can one infer?

 A) The wedding ceremony was a mere publicity stunt and none of the marriages were to be conducted.

 B) Lufthansa was the first airline to fly the jumbo jet from Japan.

 C) The publicity stunt was a success.

 D) The couples truly reached the “height” of wedded bliss.

 E) Japanese youth are very impressionable and malleable.

-A) By their allocation of investment funds they make strategic judgments as to where firm should
+A) By their allocation of investment funds they make strategic judgements as to where the firm should expand.